Pure Land Buddhism: Korea

+Japan

-From Mountain Lu, Jiujiang, the Chinese Pure Land teachings spread to Japan and Korea where they developed in their own unique ways.
-Pure Land practice was present in Japan since the 7th century.
+Pure Land practice arrived in Japan from China and Korea in around the 7th century.
 During the Nara period (710–794), several monks taught nianfo (Japanese: nenbutsu) and wrote on Pure Land practice.
 These included Chikō (709–770 or 781) of the Sanron (Middle Way) school and Zenju (723–797) of the Hossō (Yogacara) school.
 Chikō's writings teach oral and visualized nenbutsu, with the main goal of attaining samadhi, but also rebirth in the Pure Land.

 The most important schools of Japanese Buddhism developed between the twelfth and fourteenth centuries.
 They were mostly influenced by the eclectic teachings of the Tendai school as their founding monks were all trained originally in the school.
 This school was founded by Saichō (767–822), who studied the Chinese Tiantai school in China, including the nianfo methods taught by Zhiyi.